CSNLab/CSNL_SNS_preprocessing/README.md

 Final outputs contains the following CSVs in an anonymized format:
 - Edgelist of all ego-alter pairs with boolean identifying name generator alter was entered
-- Likert ratings and loneliness from time 2
+- Likert and loneliness ratings from time 2
-- Third party relationship
+- Third party relationships

 NOTE: To protect the anonymity of study participants, two methods have been removed and all output has been cleared.
 Raw CSV datasets cannot be provided.